aragrow/receptionist-ai-langgraph-v2/Project Requirements.md

     I want to use google.generativeai to generate embeddings.
 The model should be: models/text-embedding-004 I want to use google.generativeai to chat with the data.
 The model should be: gemini-1.5-flash If the text to vectorize is over 1000 tokens, then break in chucks, with 100 tokens overlap.
+    Make sure that v2 of pydantic is implemented Create test scripts using pytest to test all the functionality.
+The tests must be controller by a single test service.
+    Each test should return to the test service whether or not the test passed, if not return message too.

+# Testing
+    create a list with all the recomended tests to run before promoting to production.
+    Use that list to create tests scripts, name them for what they do.
+    Create a master test script controller to run all tests.
+Report the results in nice tabulated table.
 # App Hierchacy Output

  .env